laekov/fastmoe/examples/megatron/README.md

 from fmoe.megatron import DistributedDataParallel as LocalDDP
 ```

+### Fix gradient clipping

+Megatron-LM uses gradient normalization, which is incompatible with FastMoE.
+Incorrect norm of the gradients lead to inconsistent parameter updates.
+Apply `clip-grad-v2.2.patch` to fix the issue.

+Note that only 2-norm is implemented in the patch.
+If other norm methods is
+used, remember to implement it accordingly.

 ### Train as usual

 Start traning with FastMoE by using the scripts provided by Megatron-LM.